The Baruch College Faculty Handbook

 - The instructor brings the alleged act of academic dishonesty to the attention of the student as soon as possible.

 - If the student admits to the act of academic dishonesty, the instructor is entitled to give him/her an F for the assignment/exam or for the course itself.
 Potential penalties should be stated on the syllabus and reiterated in class.
+We recommend a range of potential sanctions, including an F for the course.

 - If the student disputes the accusation, s/he may appeal to the Office of the Dean of Students (646-312-4570).